S3-working-group/s3-handbook/navigation-meeting.md

     * Short Reports
     * Processing Tensions
     * Proposal Forming and Consent to Proposals
-    * Review of Policies, Strategy and Driver
+    * Review of Agreements, Strategy and Driver
     * Defining Roles and Selecting People for Roles
     * Consent to Role Improvement Plans
 * Closing Round